glycerine/zebrapack/README.md

 Why start with [msgpack2](http://msgpack.org)?
 Quite simple: msgpack2 is simple, fast, and extremely portable.
 It has an implementation in every language you've heard of.

 The ZebraPack format is actually binary compatible with msgpack2: it just adopts a new convention about how to encode the field names of structs.
 Structs are encoded in msgpack using maps, as usual.
 Hence all data is still encoded precisely in the msgpack2 format.
-The only difference is that the map keys are now integers rather than the strings that is the convention for msgpack2 language bindings.
+The only difference in ZebraPack is this convention: map keys are now integers.
+Rather than the strings that is the convention for msgpack2 language bindings, in ZebraPack we use integers.
+These integers are associated with a field name and type in a (seperable) schema.
+The schema is also defined and encoded in msgpack2.

 The code here descends from the fantastic msgpack code generator https://github.com/tinylib/msgp by Philip Hofer.